CSB5/lofreq/commands.md

 #### `indelqual`: Insert indel qualities

 Inserts indel qualities into your BAM file.
-Can be used instead of GATK's BQSR or for non-Illumina data (if you have a good idea about the indel error rates).
+Can be used instead of GATK's BQSR or on non-Illumina data.
+If you have Illumina data and don't want to use GATK's BQSR then the easist thing is to use the `--dindel` option.
+If you have non-Illumina data and have a good guess of the indel error rate then use the `--uniform` option which adds uniform indel qualities.

 #### `alnqual`: Insert base and indel alignment qualities